 Does the Not Secure warning only affect GoDaddy websites?

 No, Google Chrome will be marking all websites as not secure no matter where your site is hosted.

 I have multiple websites and cannot afford to buy that many SSL Certificates.

 Customers with multiple websites can consider the multiple domains SSL certificate, also known and SANs (Subject Alternative Names) SSL Certificate.
 This type of certificate lets you buy a single SSL but can protect multiple websites.
 It saves money and time.
 You only need to manage one SSL for all your websites, not many.

 How is GoDaddy’s SSL different from free SSL solutions?

 The key differences between free and paid SSLs are customer support and range of certificates available.
 Most free SSLs are DIY solutions.
 This means you need to install and troubleshoot on your own.
 Because SSL is not easy for everyone, you could end up spending hours or days to get the SSL working properly.

 GoDaddy not only provides 24/7 hands-on help, we also automatically install the certificate for you if your site is hosted with us.
 This saves customers a lot of time and hassle.
-We provide full range of SSL certificates, depending on your website needs; you can always find the right certificate with us that comes with full support.
-Also all certificates issued by GoDaddy offer up to one million USD in liability protection.
+We provide a full range of SSL certificates, depending on your website needs; you can always find the right certificate with us that comes with full support.
+Also, all certificates issued by GoDaddy offer up to one million USD in liability protection.

 Why doesn’t GoDaddy offer free SSL with its Hosting services?